-As far as I can make out, eight German officers of general rank (ranks as of the time of battle) were based in North Africa when CRUSADER commenced on 17 November 1941, as well as two Luftwaffe generals.
+As far as I can make out, eight German army officers of general rank (ranks as of the time of battle) were based in North Africa when CRUSADER commenced on 17 November 1941, as well as two Luftwaffe generals.

-Of these eight, four became casualties, and one had to report himself sick shortly after the end of operations.
+Of these ten, four became casualties, and one had to report himself sick shortly after the end of operations.